 The best part was meeting passionate travelers from around the world, and understand how different cultures look at travel.
 This traveling with other passionate travelers made discovering Kerala even more interesting and we could see different aspects of the beautiful state which I may have missed otherwise.
-E.g a the food bloggers wanted to learn about food, and the photographers helped us discover beauty of Kerala in a unique perspective and also to take interest in the life of common people and not just the touristy experience.
+E.g a the food bloggers wanted to learn about food, and the photographers helped us discover the beauty of Kerala in a unique perspective and also to take interest in the life of common people and not just the touristy experience.

-Another part that I was impressed was by how local communities, tourism and nature are intertwined in Kerala, peacefully coexisting with each other.
+Another part that I was impressed was by how local communities, tourism, and nature are intertwined in Kerala, peacefully coexisting with each other.

 Roxanne Bamboat | The Tiny Taster